MilesHD/intro-to-js/session-1-transcript.md

 A feature commonly used with object systems in JavaScript is `this`. `this` is a way of implicitly "passing along" an object reference, and it can allow for cleaner api design and code reuse. `this` is probably one of the more confusing parts of the langauge, because it does not refer to the currently executing function or the function's lexical scope. `this`'s value is bound at runtime, not author time and it depends on how the function is called.

-To determine how a function is called, you need to inspect the call-site, the location in code where a function is called.
-Upon inspection, there a 4 rules for determing the value of this.
+To determine how a function is called, you need to inspect the call-site.
+Upon inspection, there a 4 rules for determing the value of `this`.
 Those rules, in order of priority are:

 1. New binding.
 This is where you make a constructor call by calling `new Function()`.
 The `new` operator creates a new object and assigns this to the value within the function body.